 BizTalk Document Mapping – Mass Copy Functoid

-The Mass Copy functoid allows source records and containing elements and attributes to be copied and mapped across to the destination schema.
+The Mass Copy functoid allows source records and their containing elements and attributes to be copied and mapped across to the destination schema.
 It creates a wildcard (/*) XSLT template match to recursively copy elements.

 Benefits